Stability of torsion-free G_2 structures along the Laplacian flow: Introduction

 The theory in \cite{joyce96-1} states that if we control the $C^0$ and $L^2$-norms of $\gamma$ and the $L^{14}$-norm of $d^*_{\varphi_0}\gamma=d^*_{\varphi_0}\varphi_0$, we can deform $\varphi_0$ in its cohomology class to a unique $C^0$-close torsion-free $\GG_2$ structure $\bar{\varphi}$.
-By choosing a neighbourhood $\mathcal{U}$ appropriately, controlling derivatives up to at least order $8$, we can ensure that we can apply both the theory of \cite{joyce96-1} and Theorem \ref{thm-main}, and thus deduce the corollary.
-Of course, the neighbourhood $\mathcal{U}$ given by Corollary \ref{main-cor} is not optimal, and the aim would be to prove this result directly using the Laplacian flow with optimal conditions and without recourse to \cite{joyce96-1}.
+By choosing a neighbourhood $\mathcal{U}$ appropriately, controlling derivatives up to at least order $9$, we can ensure that we can apply both the theory of \cite{joyce96-1} and Theorem \ref{thm-main}, and thus deduce the corollary.
+The neighbourhood $\mathcal{U}$ given by Corollary \ref{main-cor} is not optimal, and one would like to able to prove this result directly using the Laplacian flow with optimal conditions and without recourse to \cite{joyce96-1}, but nevertheless, Corollary \ref{main-cor} gives significant evidence that the Laplacian flow will play an important role in understanding the problem of existence of torsion-free $\GG_2$ structures on 7-manifolds admitting closed $\GG_2$ structures.